Outpourings of public grief and appreciation swept the globe on Thursday after the death of Apple co-founder Steve Jobs.

 Jobs, who touched the daily lives of countless millions of people through the Macintosh computer, iPod, iPhone and iPad, died on Wednesday at age 56 after a long battle with pancreatic cancer.
 He stepped down as Apple chief executive in August.

 Reaction in the stock market was muted as Apple shares quickly recovered from an initial 1.5 percent decline.
-The shares were up 1 percent to $382.15 at midday.
+The shares were up 1 percent to $382.41 at mid-morning.

 In New York City, an impromptu memorial made from flowers, candles and a dozen green and red apples was erected outside a 24-hour Apple store on Manhattan's Fifth Avenue, with fans snapping photos of it on their iPhones.